mythril-forge/homebrew-spells/spells/level-1/absorb-elements.md

 ---

 ## Description
-The spell captures some of the incoming energy, lessening its effect on you and storing it for your next melee attack.
+The spell captures some of the incoming energy, lessening its effect on you and contorting it into a temporary ward.
 You have resistance to the triggering damage type until the start of your next turn.
-Also, the first time you hit with a melee attack on your next turn, the target takes an extra `1d6` damage of the triggering type, and the spell ends.

-## At Higher Levels
-When you cast this spell using a spell slot of 2nd level or higher, the extra damage increases by `1d6` for each slot level above 1st.
+In addition, every time you take damage of the triggering type before the spell ends, you gain temporary hit points equal to half the damage that you resist.
+These temporary hit points last until the end of your next turn.

 ---

-**Classes:** druid, ranger, sorcerer, wizard, artificer (revisited)
+**Classes:** druid, ranger, sorcerer, wizard, artificer

 **Sources:** XGE, page 150